dreifusjack/ThreeTrios/docs/README.md

 model to use in setting up the player cards for the Blue and Red players.
 * grid-configurations sub-directory within docs.
 This sub-directory hold all grid configuration files for our model to use in setting up the playing board for the players to play cards onto.
+* strategy transcript in docs directory, to show a transcript of how maximize flips stratagy works.
+* screenshots package added to provide screenshots of the GUI.

 **src:**
 * all implementations are in the cs3500.threetrios package within the src directory.